 Be warned - if you cancel your broadband contract early, you'll have to pay a cancellation fee… and it can be pretty hefty.
 It's best not to choose a contract that's too long unless you're absolutely certain you want to stick with it.

 Most broadband contracts last for 12 or 18 months, though you can also get special student ones that only last for nine, and others that work on rolling 30-day terms.
 The shorter the contract, though, the more expensive it tends to be per month - so try and find the perfect balance for your home.

 Broadband without a one-year contract

 If you'd rather not sign up for a whole year of broadband, you have a few options:

 - Nine-month student broadband - These are intended to start in October and end in June, i.e. while you're actually living in your student house.
-You'll find them available from Virgin Media, BT, and Sky.
+You'll find them available from providers like Virgin Media, BT, and Sky.